Tom Raga

-Thomas A. Raga (born 1965) is an American business executive and former politician of the Republican Party who represented the 67th district (Warren County) in the Ohio House of Representatives.
+Thomas A. Raga (born 1965) is the President of AES Ohio, a subsidiary of The AES Corporation, and also the Executive Director of the AES Ohio Foundation.
+Raga is a former politician of the Republican Party who represented the 67th district (Warren County) in the Ohio House of Representatives.
 In February 2006, he was named by Ken Blackwell as his running mate in the May 2, 2006, primary for governor of Ohio.
 Blackwell and Raga won the Republican nomination, but lost the November general election to Ted Strickland and Lee Fisher 60-36%.

 Political career

-A native of Cincinnati, Raga graduated from Moeller High School in 1984 and from Cornell University received a B.S. in agricultural economics.
+A native of Cincinnati, Raga graduated from Moeller High School and from Cornell University received a B.S. in agricultural economics.
 Raga moved to Deerfield Township, Warren County, Ohio in October 1995.
 Raga's first elective office was as a trustee of Deerfield Township, elected on November 4, 1997, by defeating long-time incumbent Bob Carter.
 In the three-way race for two seats, the results were 2,338 (33.65%) for Raga, 2,480 (35.69%) for Larry Backus, and 2,130 (30.66%) for Carter.
 He served from January 1, 1998, to his resignation in December 2000.
 (Barbara Wilkens Reed was appointed his successor.)

 On March 7, 2000, he won a three-way primary against attorney and former Mason mayor Betty Davis and Clearcreek Township trustee Ed Wade to replace Republican state representative George E. Terwilleger, who was forced to retire because of Ohio's term limits.
 Both Davis and Wade had lost the 1992 Republican primary to Terwilleger for the open seat.
 Raga wrote in the Dayton Daily News he was running because We all know the issues affecting our daily lives, including: education dilemmas with inequitable and insufficient funding, meaningful achievement standards and learning in an environment free from fear; health-care issues affecting the affordability, accessibility and quality of care; and controlled and balanced growth issues involving expansion of infrastructure while maintaining green space and our own unique community standards and way of life.